Statistical-Computational Trade-offs in Tensor PCA and Related Problems via Communication Complexity: Introduction

 \subsection{Proof Techniques}

-To obtain the resource lower bounds discussed above, we rely on a reduction highlighted in the work of \citet{dagan2018detecting}, which shows that any iterative algorithm that solves a statistical inference problem using few resources (as measured by the product $\ssize \cdot \iters \cdot \state$) can be used to solve the statistical inference problem in a distributed setting with a limited amount of communication between the machines holding the data samples.
+To obtain the resource lower bounds discussed above, we rely on a reduction of \citet{alon1999space}, which was more recently used in the context of statistical inference problems in the works of \citet{shamir2014fundamental} and \citet{dagan2018detecting}.
+This reduction shows that any iterative algorithm that solves a statistical inference problem using few resources (as measured by the product $\ssize \cdot \iters \cdot \state$) can be used to solve the statistical inference problem in a distributed setting with a limited amount of communication between the machines holding the data samples.
 Consequently, the claimed resource lower bounds follow from communication lower bounds for the distributed versions of these inference problems.
 For $k$-ATPCA and $k$-CCA problems, the desired communication lower bounds can be obtained from existing communication lower bounds for sparse Gaussian mean estimation \citep{braverman2016communication,acharya2020unified} and correlation detection problems \citep{dagan2018detecting}.
 We refer the reader to Remarks~\ref{remark:ATPCA-SGME} and~\ref{remark:CCA-lightbulb} for a detailed discussion.
 For $k$-TPCA and $k$-NGCA, we derive new communication lower bounds.
 Recent works by \citet{han2018geometric, barnes2020lower,acharya2020unified} have developed general frameworks to prove communication lower bounds distributed statistical inference problems.
 However, for $k$-TPCA and $k$-NGCA, we are unable to obtain the desired communication lower bounds using these frameworks (see Section~\ref{sec:prior-frameworks} for more details).
 Hence, building on these works, we develop a different framework to obtain communication lower bounds for distributed inference problems.
 This approach yields stronger communication lower bounds for $k$-TPCA and $k$-NGCA than those obtained using the works mentioned above.
 Furthermore, this framework also yields alternative proofs for the desired communication lower bounds for $k$-ATPCA and the $k$-CCA in a unified manner.